Hibiscus Lemonade

 Ingredient Notes

-Use your favorite store-bought lemonade.
-I’m a fan of Trader Joe’s lemonade. - Water
+- Lemonade: Use your favorite store-bought lemonade.
+I’m a fan of Trader Joe’s lemonade and that’s what I used.

-Always use filtered water for the best tasting tea. - Ice
+- Water: Always use filtered water for the best tasting tea.

 Step-by-Step Instructions